More on soundness in the enriched context: Soundness and universal algebra

 \subsection{Characterization theorem}

 $ $

 In this section we use the results above to prove the main characterization theorem for $\V$-categories of models of equational $\Phi$-theories.
 Recall from \cite{RT23EUA} that an object $G$ of a $\V$-category $\K$ is called {\em $\V$-projective} if $\K(G,-)$ preserves coequalizers of $\K(G,-)$-split pairs.
+Note that $(1)\Leftrightarrow(3)$ was shown as \cite[Theorem~5.26]{LP}; the improvement here is that it is enough to use the recursively generated terms.

 \begin{teo} The following are equivalent for a $\V$-category $\K$: \begin{enumerate} \itemsep{0.07em} \item $\K\simeq\Mod(\mathbb E)$ for a $\Phi$-ary equational theory $\mathbb E$ involving extended terms; \item $\K\simeq\Mod(\mathbb E)$ for a $\Phi$-ary equational theory $\mathbb E$ involving only standard terms; \item $\K\simeq\tx{Alg}(T)$ for a monad $T$ on $\V$ preserving $\Phi$-flat colimits; \item $\K$ is cocomplete and has a $\Phi$-presentable and $\V$-projective strong generator $G\in\K$; \item $\K\simeq\Phi\I\tx{-Pw}(\T,\V)$ is equivalent to the $\V$-category of $\V$-functors preserving $\Phi\I$-powers, for some $\Phi\I$-theory $\T$. \end{enumerate} In particular $\K$ is locally $\Phi$-presentable. \end{teo} \begin{proof} $(1)\Rightarrow(4)$.
 By monadicity, the forgetful $\V$-functor $U_\mathbb E\colon \K\simeq\Mod(\mathbb E)\to \V$ is a right adjoint.
 Thus the value of its left adjoint $L$ at $I$ gives an object $G:=LI\in\K$ for which $U_\mathbb E\cong\K(G,-)$.
 Since $U_\mathbb E$ is conservative, preserves $\Phi$-flat colimits and $U_\mathbb E$-split coequalizers (being monadic), it follows that $G$ has the desired properties.
 This also makes $\K$ locally $\Phi$-presentable.